smikitky/node-multi-integer-range/README.md

 ## Legacy Classe-based API

 For compatibility purposes, version 5.x still exports the `MultiRange` class and `multirange` function, which is mostly compatible with the 4.x API but uses the new functional API under the hood.
 See the [4.x documentation](https://github.com/smikitky/node-multi-integer-range/tree/v4.0.9) for the usage.
 The use of this compatibility layer is discouraged because it is not tree-shakable and has no performance merit.
+Use this only during migration.

 ## Changelog